Search the website

 • Enforcement - If the antisocial behaviour persists or is of a serious nature, we may take enforcement action.
 This could include issuing warnings, imposing sanctions, or, in extreme cases, pursuing eviction proceedings.
 We will always follow legal procedures and work closely with external agencies when taking enforcement action.

-If you've repeatedly told us about a problem with antisocial behaviour and we haven't done anything to fix it, you can apply for an Antisocial behaviour case review (formerly known as the Community Trigger).
-To request a case review, contact your local authority and make an application with them.
-For more information about the Community Trigger and how to activate it, visit Sanctuary’s Community Trigger page.
+If you’ve repeatedly reported a problem with antisocial behaviour and we haven’t taken action to address it, you can apply for a case review.
+To request a case review, contact your local authority and submit an application.
+For more detailed information on the process, including the criteria and application methods, visit your local council’s website.
+Find your local council.
+If you’d rather have a physical copy of our guidance, download our leaflet (PDF 85KB).

 Get involved